 SLEEVE GASTRECTOMY is the most practiced intervention in France in recent years.

 Intermediate technical difficulty between gastric band and bypass, we can say that the sleeve has only one disadvantage: the risk of fistula at the level of the stomach operated.
 The intervention consists in removing 3/4 of the stomach, a tube through the mouth during the intervention in the stomach is used to calibrate the size of the new stomach.
 We cut it along the probe and at the same time the automatic clip sutures the section of the stomach.
-It thus poses a triple row of staples, but despite this there is still a risk of bad, or lack, of healing on the instalment of the section.
-There may thus appear a fistula with leakage of gastric contents in the ‘belly’, dreaded complication resulting re-intervention, drainage, put in place of prosthesis.
+It thus poses a triple row of staples, but despite there is still a small risk of bad, or lack of healing on the instalment of the section.
+There may thus appear a fistula with leakage of gastric contents in the ‘belly’, dreaded complication resulting re-intervention, drainage, put in place of prosthesis (see: Sleeve – Fistula – Complications).

 - No complications after leaving the clinic, monitoring will be less systematic.